olivia-tran/investable-rental-property-investor-tool/README.md

 Real estate investing is fantastic way to create wealth and build a stream of passive income.
 Having been a real estate investor with a background in property accounting for numerous years, I have always wanted to build a tool that would assist new investors with their decision making and investing journey.<br>
 <br>

 - INVESTABLE is a research tool for investors looking to make a quick decision whether a rental property is a good investment.
+Ultimately it strives to provide users with tools and a platform to share the passion for rental property investing.

 - This app allows users to input data and run the numbers quickly to see if a property is generating positive cash flows given your estimates of rental income and expenses are accurate.

 - It also allows users to ask questions, share knowledge and network through a community dashboard feature.

 - Users can also enrich their skills by industry insight and book recommedation API features.

 <br><br>